 The HPA200 shares a similar control panel with the smaller HPA300 and HPA100 models

-It uses touch-sensitive controls that allow changing cleaning modes, activate the Turbo speed feature, set the auto-off timer, and dim the control illumination.
+It uses touch-sensitive controls that allow changing cleaning modes, activate the Turbo speed feature, set the auto-off timer, and dimming the control illumination.

 I did notice on occasion that the panel might not have detected that I touched it, but ordinarily it wasn’t an issue.
 Perhaps it’s due to the (light) force I used when using it, but overall it’s not a real issue.
 In my opinion it’s not a bother.